bonds/hnweekly/README.md

 ## Code

+This app is written in Ruby on Rails (and hosted on Heroku) because I'm lazy.
-For those interested, the only file that does something interesting (unless you find a vanilla Rails app interesting) is [main_controller.rb][4].
-I wrote it in Ruby on Rails (and host it on Heroku) because I'm lazy.
+The only file that does something interesting (unless you find a vanilla Rails app interesting) is [main_controller.rb][4].

   [1]: http://hnweekly.herokuapp.com/
   [2]: http://www.allthingsrss.com/rss2email/